yassiEmp/learn-hub/docs/architecture/BREAKDOWN.md

 ## 3. **Content Extraction & Lesson Creation**

-> Converts uploaded content into structured learning objects (lessons).
-Designed to plug in other AI models later.
->
+> Converts uploaded content into structured learning objects (lessons) using a standalone, workflow-driven lesson generation service.
+The course service sends all raw text and options (workflow, metadata, etc.) to the lesson generation service, which splits and enriches the content, returning full lesson objects.
+The course service then stores and links these lessons to the course.

 ### Entities: